-The truth is that I’ve never found the technical specs very useful when it comes to audio, and I believe that people’s obsession with them are mostly snobbery, something that I like to think Jason Stoddard – the founder of Schiit Audio – and I bonded over during a recent interview we did.
+The truth is that I’ve never found the technical specs very useful when it comes to audio, and I believe that people’s obsession with them is mostly snobbery, something that I like to think Jason Stoddard – the founder of Schiit Audio – and I bonded over during a recent interview we did.
 But if you want all the nitty gritty details, just click on the “Specs” tab on their website.

 So with these major caveats in mind, I’m going to share my thoughts on the Jotunheim 2 AMP/DAC after having used the Schiit HEL for the past few years.